austinbrian/austinbrian.github.io/portfolio.md

 title: "Portfolio"
 permalink: /portfolio/
 ---
+Included here is a selection of projects that represent topics and techniques I've been working with.
+I'm especially interested in topics on voting, government, and higher education.

+*Find the full code for all projects on this page [on Github here](https://github.com/austinbrian/portfolio).*

+---
 ## [Voting with their Tax Returns](../tax_votes)
 *An analysis of the relationship between deductions taken on income tax returns and county-level voting patterns in the 2016 election.*